Currency board

-In public finance, a currency board is a monetary authority which is required to maintain a fixed exchange rate with a foreign currency.
+In public finance, a currency board is a mechanism by which a monetary authority is required to maintain a fixed exchange rate with a foreign currency by fully backing the commitment with foreign holdings, or reserves.
 This policy objective requires the conventional objectives of a central bank to be subordinated to the exchange rate target.
-In colonial administration, currency boards were popular because of the advantages of printing appropriate denominations for local conditions, and it also benefited the colony with the seigniorage revenue.
-However, after World War II many independent countries preferred to have central banks and independent currencies.

 Although a currency board is a common (and simple) way of maintaining a fixed exchange rate, it is not the only way.
 Countries often keep exchange rates within a narrow band by regulating balance of payments through various capital controls, or though international agreements, among other methods.
 Thus, a rough peg may be maintained without a currency board.

+History

+In colonial administration, currency boards were popular because of the advantages of printing appropriate denominations for local conditions, and it also benefited the colony with the seigniorage revenue.
+The first such case was the Board of Commissioners of Currency of Mauritius, established in 1849.
+Other notable cases included the West African Currency Board (est. 1912), East African Currency Board (est. 1919), and successive boards serving the Straits Settlements then British Malaya.
+The Bank of England favored the establishment of currency boards as a way to ensure that British colonies would keep their reserves in sterling and place them in London.

+However, after World War II many independent countries preferred to have central banks and independent currencies.
+British colonial-era currency boards only survive in the Falkland Islands (est. 1899) and Gibraltar (est. 1914).

+Currency board arrangements experienced a revival of popularity in the late 20th century following negative experiences with inflation.
+Unlike in the colonial era, they were typically implemented by existing central banks whose mandate was correspondingly restricted.

+Overview

-Features of "orthodox" currency boards
+Features of orthodox currency boards

 The main qualities of an orthodox currency board are: